kukaiN/LinearAlgebra/README.md

  - many topics in linear algebra overlaps with topics in discrete math, so if an algorithm is not in this repo, check the discrete math repo to check if its not there.

+## group plans:
+- first finish the basic programs:
+    - determinants, eigenvalues
+    - versions of the code above that deals with complex matrices

 ## Table of contents
 - [general](#general)
     - [Dependencies](#depen)